ikarabulut/anomoly-detector/README.md

 # Anomoly Detector

-Currently this app has functionality to run a jupyter notebook in a docker container to view the hello-world notebook.
+Currently this app has functionality to run a jupyter notebook in a docker container with a bind mount to create and run notebooks in server.

 ## Techniques employed